CKeibel/FHSWF-MLOps/README.md

 cd frontend
 # Build
 docker build -t mlops-frontend .
-# Run on port 5000
+# Run on port 8501
-docker run -d -p 5000:5000 --restart unless-stopped --name mlops-frontend mlops-frontend
+docker run -d -p 8501:8501 --restart unless-stopped --name mlops-frontend mlops-frontend
-# Open Frontend for Inferenz via http://127.0.0.1:8080
+# Open Frontend for Inference via http://127.0.0.1:8501
-# Open Swagger Documentation via http://127.0.0.1:8080/docs

 ```

 # Training

 ## Adding New Experiments
 To train a new model, it must be added under models in settings.yaml.
 The model must implement at least the functions defined in base.py.
 The existing models RandomForest and XGBoost serve as examples.

 ## Versioning of Training Data
 To ensure versioning of training data, the data is stored as an artifact for each experiment.
 Additionally, all relevant metrics for the model are logged in MLflow.
 Each training dataset is evaluated as described, and the corresponding information is stored as artifacts in the MLflow backend.